DreamingInBinary/Swiftjective-C/_posts/2017-04-21-Tail-Call-Elimination-in-iOS.md

 setupUI()
 [return address][frame pointer]
 ```
-> If anything, now you know where the term stack overflow comes from 💡!
+{% include prettyBlockquote.html text="If anything, now you know where the term stack overflow comes from 💡!" %}

 ### Beyond Recursion